 When looking to add to our ever-growing library of VPNs, we’ve come across some odd occurrences.
-Sites that take your money, but not an actual VPN (read our VikingVPN review for that story), sites that take entire conversations with support to get started, you name it.
+Sites that take your money, but not an actual VPN, sites that take entire conversations with support to get started, you name it.
 Then there are some services, like UnoTelly, that simply don’t work at all.

 Problems started at signup: we tried several times, with several different email addresses, to get in.
 We kept getting the same error message each time.

 We then decided to contact support.
 That also didn’t work, with our account apparently being suspended and us needing to contact an admin.
 Note that there were no instructions given on how to do so.

 However, we’re not easily daunted here at Cloudwards.net (read our investigative piece on the links between BestVPN.com and Buffered VPN for proof of that), so we tried one more time with another email address.